evillaz/Hello-Microverse/README.md

 # 📖 [Hello-Microverse] <a name="about-project"></a>

-> This is one of the first projects on the early days on microverse program.
+This is one of the first projects on the early days on microverse program.

-**[Hello-Microverse]** is a html project with css styling
+**[Hello-Microverse]** is a html project with css styling apart from that On the project's non-functional requirements we have to:
+- Apply .gitignore file to ignore "test.md" called files.
+Which helped me to understand on the purpose of a .gitignore file
+- Integrate linters to the project.
+Learned about it's importance and how to make a robust project implementing linters

 ## 🛠 Built With <a name="built-with"></a>